iineva/bom/README.md

 # bom

-Apple iOS / macOS Assets.car decoder, write in golang
+Apple iOS / macOS Assets.car decoder, write in golang.

+[ipa-server](https://github.com/iineva/ipa-server) use this to decode app icons in `Assets.cart`

 * BOM: Bill of Materials
 * Asset Catalog: Assets.car, and It's a BOM file with special block

 ### Decode bom file